BeelineJS/BeelineJS/README.md

 - `create`: returns the template to be loaded as element to the page
 - `init`: called after the element was added to the page. can be used to set user, document or/and window events.
 - `render`: redraw the components based on the changes.
+- `destroy`: can be used for custom listeners

 ### Layouts
 Layouts are static html templates used to position elements on the page

+MyLayout
+- MyLayout.html
+- MyLayout.scss

 ### Great stucture
 The stucture is flexible and well formated.